-- Approved and implemented before Standard Agreement was executed - FY 2008: Closed out
+- i.
+Plan Year Approved, Implemented and Closed Out - Approved and implemented before Standard Agreement was executed - FY 2008: Closed out

-This activity was closed out prior to execution of the Standard Agreement, as Moving To Work authority was no longer required for this activity.
+This activity was closed out prior to execution of the Standard Agreement, as MTW authority was no longer required for this activity.